Matthew John Kane

-Matthew John Kane (November 28, 1863 – January 2, 1924) was a justice of the Oklahoma Supreme Court from 1907 to 1923, serving as chief justice from 1909 to 1912.
+Matthew John Kane (November 28, 1863 – January 2, 1924) was a justice of the Oklahoma Supreme Court from 1907 to 1923, serving as chief justice from 1909 to 1911.
 A native of New York state, he earned a law degree at Georgetown University.
 Joining the Land Run of 1889 in Indian Territory, he settled in Kingfisher, Oklahoma.

 Biography

 Early life

 Matthew John Kane was born to Anthony and Mary (Dunn) Kane of Niagara County, New York on November 28, 1863.
 He was the eldest of seven siblings.
 He graduated from Georgetown University in the class of 1886 with a law degree, Kane then went west to Wichita and to Harper, Kansas, before joining the Land Run of 1889 in Indian Territory.
-After the run, he settled in Kingfisher, Oklahoma, and soon became chief deputy for Pat Nagle, the U.S. Marshal in Oklahoma.
+After the run, he settled in Kingfisher, Oklahoma, and soon became chief deputy for Patrick S. Nagle, the U.S. Marshal in Oklahoma.

 Political career in Oklahoma

 Kane became a delegate to the Oklahoma Constitutional Convention, shortly before the granting of statehood.
 He was also a delegate to the Universal Congress of Lawyers and Jurists, in St. Louis, 1904.